 How we teach Music

 Throughout the year, students experience a variety of visits, performances and workshops, including a visit to the Southbank Centre.
-Our school works closely with the Wandsworth Music Service and provide our children free singing lessons “Signing Project” where they perform with other schools in the borough, as well as steel pan lessons.
+Our school works closely with the Wandsworth Music Service and provide our children free singing lessons “Signing Project” where they perform with other schools in the borough, as well as steel pan and samba lessons.